 During their years of marriage, they saw their highs and lows of financial, emotional and physical crisis.
 As a couple, they strived towards the ups and tried to beat the lows.

 Sensibility, Humility, Compromise, Patience, Forgiveness, and Generosity were the main factors that bonded them.

 During those 40 years of happy marriage, this beautiful couple bears my brother and me.
 The four of us made an opinionated yet supportive family, respecting each other’s boundaries yet being caring and content with each other's company.
 According to my mom, I being an elder sister was very possessive of my brother and made sure he would get everything after me.
 I would even keep a share of cookie for him when offered.
 I taught him his alphabets and helped him read.
 My brother returned the favor of affection when he grew into a darn sensible teenager and would look out for my safety in all areas.

 We sure gave justice to the definition of Family by going through all the emotions of whatever LIFE had to offer TOGETHER!

 Life takes a Turn

 Unfortunately, Life had something more in store for us.
-My Dad, who was a hard worker and kept his family as his priority, got sick.
-His sickness was detected very late since; the disease he contracted showed no earlier symptoms to be detected on time.
+My Dad, who was a hard worker and kept his family his priority, got sick.
+His sickness was detected very late since; the disease he contracted showed no earlier symptoms to be caught on time.

 He fought hard, and he fought it bravely but succumbed to it.